ye-chuan/.dotfiles/.config/nvim/readme.md

 - i_<C-K> - Expand / jump to next field in snippet (originally for inserting digraphs)
 - i_<C-J> - Jump to previous field in snippet (originally to begin newline, like <CR>)
 - i_<C-L> - Cycle through choices in snippet (originally not mapped)

+## Dependencies
+The current configuration would require the following dependencies
+- gcc
+- npm
+- g++